Pablita Abeyta

-Pablita Abeyta (Diné name: Ta-Nez-Bah) (1953 – 2017) was a Native American (Navajo Nation) activist and sculptor born in Gallup, New Mexico, United States.
-The eldest daughter of Sylvia Ann (Shipley) Abeyta and artist Narciso Abeyta.
+Pablita Abeyta (Diné name: Ta-Nez-Bah; July 20, 1953 – January 31, 2017) was a Navajo activist and sculptor born in Gallup, New Mexico, United States.
+She is the eldest daughter of Sylvia Ann (Shipley) Abeyta and artist Narciso Abeyta.
+She was named for her grandmother and her name Navajo name translates to "One Who Completes a Circle."
 Her family was originally from the Cañoncito ("small canyon" in Spanish) Band of the Navajo Reservation in New Mexico, located west of Albuquerque.
-In 2000 the reservation decided to change its name to To’Hajiilee ("drawing up water from a natural well" in Navajo).
+In 2000 the reservation decided to change its name to To'Hajiilee ("drawing up water from a natural well" in Navajo).

 Abeyta earned a Master's in Public Affairs from the University of New Mexico and "worked as a lobbyist for the Navajo Nation in Washington, D.C."

 Early life

 Pablita Abeyta was born in Gallup, New Mexico on July 20, 1953.
 Both her parents were artists; her father was Narciso Abeyta and her mother was Sylvia Ann (Shipley) Abeyta.
 Abeyta was one of seven children.
 Each child is artistically skilled, in skills ranging from weaving or creating sculptures and painting.
 Each child was given a Navajo middle name, with the goal of keeping the children connected to their Native American heritage.
 Abeyta's Navajo name, "Ta-Nez-Bah," translates as "One Who Completes a Circle."